-- Our operating results are likely to vary significantly and be unpredictable. - Adverse economic conditions, such as a possible economic downturn or recession, and possible impacts of inflation or stagflation, increasing or decreasing interest rates, instability in the global banking system or reduced information technology spending, including firewall, security and networking spending, may adversely impact our business. - We have been, and may in the future be, susceptible to supply chain constraints, supply shortages and disruptions, long or less predictable lead times for components and finished goods and supply changes because some of the key components in our products come from limited sources of supply. - As a result of supply chain disruptions in recent periods, we increased our purchase order commitments in recent periods and, as a result, may be required to accept or pay for components and finished goods regardless of our level of sales in a particular period, which may negatively impact our operating results and financial condition. - · Our billings, revenue, and free cash flow growth may slow or may not continue, and our operating margins may decline. - Our real estate investments, including construction, acquisition and ongoing maintenance and management of office buildings, data centers and points of presence, as well as data center expansions or enhancements, could involve significant risks to our business. - Our backlog has fluctuated over past quarters and any decrease in growth or negative growth of in-quarter billings and revenue may not be reflected by our aggregate billings and revenue.
-As we have fulfilled, shipped and billed during a quarter to satisfy backlog, this has increased our aggregate billings and revenue during any particular quarter, and as the supply chain challenges normalize, the growth comparisons versus prior quarters where backlog contributed more to billings have become more challenging and may become increasingly challenging. - · Any weakness in sales strategy, productivity and execution could negatively impact our results of operations. - We are dependent on the continued services and performance of our senior management, as well as our ability to hire, retain and motivate qualified personnel. - We rely on third-party channel partners for substantially all of our billings, revenue and a small number of distributors represents a large percentage of our revenue and accounts receivable. - Reliance on a concentration of shipments at the end of the quarter could cause our billings and revenue to fall below expected levels. - We rely significantly on revenue from FortiGuard security subscription and FortiCare technical support services, and revenue from these services may decline or fluctuate. - We have incurred indebtedness and may incur other debt in the future, which may adversely affect our financial condition and future financial results. - · We generate a majority of billings, revenue and cash flow from sales outside of the United States. - · We may not be successful in executing our strategy to increase our sales to large- and medium-sized end-customers. - A portion of our revenue is generated by sales to U.S. and foreign government organizations and other customers, which are subject to a number of regulatory requirements, challenges and risks. - The war in Ukraine, its related macroeconomic effects and our decision to reduce operations in Russia and the Israel-Hamas war have affected and may continue to affect our business.
+- Our operating results are likely to vary significantly and be unpredictable. - Adverse economic conditions, such as a possible economic downturn or recession, and possible impacts of inflation or stagflation, increasing or decreasing interest rates, changes in government spending or reduced information technology spending, including firewall spending, may adversely impact our business. - We have been, and may in the future be, susceptible to supply chain constraints, supply shortages and disruptions, long or less predictable lead times for components and finished goods and supply changes because some of the key components in our products come from limited sources of supply. - As a result of supply chain disruptions in previous periods, we increased our purchase order commitments in previous periods and, as a result, may be required to accept or pay for components and finished goods regardless of our level of sales in a particular period, which may negatively impact our operating results and financial condition. - Our billings, revenue, and free cash flow growth may slow further or may not continue, and our operating margins may decline. - Our real estate assets, including construction, acquisitions, sales or strategy changes, and ongoing maintenance and management of office buildings, warehouses, data centers and points of presence, as well as data center expansions or enhancements, could involve significant risks to our business. - Our backlog may fluctuate over quarters and any decrease in growth or negative growth of in-quarter billings and revenue may not be reflected by our aggregate billings and revenue if we experience supply chain shortages, including component and other shortages.
+When we fulfill, ship and bill during a quarter to satisfy backlog, this increases our aggregate billings and revenue during any particular quarter. - As the supply chain challenges normalize, the growth comparisons versus prior quarters where backlog contributed more to billings become more challenging.
+This reduced quarterly billings based on reduced backlog contribution to billings has resulted, and will result, in decreased year-over-year quarterly growth. - Any weakness in sales strategy, productivity, personnel and execution could negatively impact our results of operations. - We are dependent on the continued services and performance of our senior management, as well as our ability to hire, retain and motivate qualified personnel. - We rely on third-party channel partners for substantially all of our billings, revenue, and a small number of distributors represents a large percentage of our revenue and accounts receivable. - Reliance on a concentration of shipments at the end of the quarter could cause our billings and revenue to fall below expected levels. - We rely significantly on revenue from FortiGuard security subscription and FortiCare technical support services, and revenue from these services may decline or fluctuate. - We have incurred indebtedness and may incur other debt in the future, which may adversely affect our financial condition and future financial results. - We generate a majority of billings, revenue and cash flow from sales outside of the United States. - We may not be successful in executing our strategy to increase our sales to large- and medium-sized end-customers. - A portion of our revenue is generated by sales to government organizations and other customers, which are subject to a number of regulatory requirements, challenges and risks.